You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 How Do You Fix A Transmission When The Light Is On?

-If your car’s transmission light has come on, you should visit an expert.
+If your car’s transmission light has come on, you should visit a skilled expert.

 They’ll use OBD code readers and basic mechanical tests to identify the problem.